wLeem/detect_fake_news/README.md

  - Contur_internship.ipynb - main file, which contains the whole path of research and data processing, training and comparison of different models.

+Result: f1-score: 0.849 (on the test part, on which the model was not trained)